Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 Anyone who owns property and wishes to start a short-term rental business must necessarily comply with this legislation, otherwise they risk very high penalties.

-113/2015 of the Government of the Canary Islands, which came into effect on May 29, 2015, the criteria and modalities were established to offer privately owned housing units (both individuals and legal entities) to tourists as an alternative to hotels or resorts.
+Decree No. 113/2015 of the Government of the Canary Islands, which came into effect on May 29, 2015, established the criteria and modalities for offering privately owned housing units (both individuals and legal entities) to tourists as an alternative to hotels or resorts.

 The decree introduced the figure of the Vivienda Vacacional, specifying the requirements that accommodations must meet, as well as listing the types of properties excluded from this possibility.